juandld/narritive-hero/README.md

 - Upload works but no text appears: transcription runs in the background; refresh after a moment.
 If it failed, try “Retry” via `POST /api/notes/{filename}/retry` or re-upload.
 - 429/quota errors: the backend rotates Gemini keys automatically and falls back to OpenAI when configured.
 - Ports busy: adjust mappings in `compose.yaml` or run dev servers on different ports.
-- Chrome DevTools “project settings” notice: suppressed by `frontend/static/.well-known/appspecific/com.chrome.devtools.json`.
+- Non‑WAV audio requires FFmpeg at runtime for duration detection with pydub (Docker image installs FFmpeg; for local dev, install it via your OS package manager).

-## Frontend Unused Code
+## Frontend Notes

-The following frontend components/exports appear unused based on a static search of imports/references in `frontend/src`.
+Some legacy components/exports are present and appear unused based on a static search of imports/references in `frontend/src`.

 - Components
   - `frontend/src/lib/components/FileUpload.svelte` — superseded by the Topbar upload button and `pageDrop` action.